-This work was instigated by Myfanwy Emeny, Biodiversity Coordinator at Wellington City Council and has been jointly funded by Wellington City Council and Greater Wellington Regional Council.
-We would like to thank Mark McAlpine for assisting with data collection in Wellington City reserves in 2011, and to Jono Walter, Susanne Govella, Delia Small, James Graham and Steve Playle for collecting the bird count data sourced from Upper Hutt and south Wairarapa reserves and Porirua Scenic Reserve.
+This work was instigated by Myfanwy Emeny, Team Leader, Urban Ecology at Wellington City Council and by Philippa Crisp, Team Leader, Terrestrial Ecosystems and Quality, Greater Wellington Regional Council.
+We would like to thank Mark McAlpine for assisting with data collection in Wellington City reserves in 2011, and to Jono Walter, Susanne Govella, Delia Small, James Graham, Steve Playle and Joanna McVeagh for collecting the bird count data sourced from Upper Hutt and south Wairarapa reserves and Porirua Scenic Reserve.
 We also extend our thanks to Raewyn Empson (Zealandia/Karori Sanctuary Trust) for providing us with access to bird distribution data held by the Karori Sanctuary Trust, and to the growing group of dedicated & skilled Wellington-based citizen scientists collecting and sharing high-quality bird observations via the New Zealand eBird database, the Zealandia website or via other citizen-science bird monitoring projects.
-Local resident Peter Hodge in particular has contributed a high proportion of the citizen science bird records that appear on the maps in this report.
-Thanks also to Li Loo and Richard Farrell for assisting with the data entry and to Mike Bell and Philippa Crisp for providing useful comments on earlier drafts of this report.
-And lastly, thanks to David Brooks for kindly granting us permission to use his spectacular NI kaka photograph on the front cover of this report.
+Local resident Peter Hodge in particular has contributed a very high proportion of the citizen science bird records that appear on the maps in this report.
+Thanks also to Li Loo, Richard Farrell, Luke Crouch and Grant Redvers for assisting with the data entry and to Mike Bell and Philippa Crisp for providing useful comments on earlier drafts of this report.
+And lastly, thanks very much to Steve Attwood for kindly granting us permission to use his spectacular New Zealand falcon photograph on the front cover of this report.